|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 ... each student should take as early as possible the best courses in the philosophy faculty, especially those most necessary for their main science.
 From this he at least will have the advantage of grasping theology, or any other main science, more quickly and easily.
 Whoever studies philosophy at the university must primarily have the intention of acquiring that proficiency in thought which is commensurate with the nature of true philosophy: true philosophy is a proficiency to think without prejudice and without attachment to any sect, and to investigate the nature of things.

-Each new Lecture Catalog, written in Latin, would be hung on the university notice board at the beginning of each semester, eight days after the installation of the new rector, and a translation in German would be printed in the Königsbergischen Gelehrten- und Politischen Zeitung shortly thereafter.
+Each new Lecture Catalog, written in Latin, would be hung on the university notice board (or Schwarze Brett [glossary]) at the beginning of each semester, eight days after the installation of the new rector, and a translation in German would be printed in the Königsbergischen Gelehrten- und Politischen Zeitung shortly thereafter.
 The private courses of professors were likely also announced in their public lectures, and of course lecturers and professors could also publish brief essays that included an announcement of their upcoming lectures (such as Kant did at least seven times, all during his years as a lecturer except for the SS 1775 announcement).

 The average student entering the university was sixteen years old and would stay an average of two and one-third years in the second-half of the 18th century, and perhaps an average of two years for the century as a whole [Eulenberg 1904, 144; Paulsen 1921, 130].
 All students were expected to sit through a set of courses under the philosophical faculty before beginning their proper study of medicine, law, or theology, and the most basic of these courses were logic and metaphysics — the two courses that Kant taught publicly beginning with his rise to full professor in SS 1770.
 Nonetheless, we learn from Johann Christoph Mortzfeld, a physician in Königsberg, that …